Updated post: 28/02/2019 | February 2019

 8. You may not be able to get under the skin of a country

 There is nothing like navigating around a country to allow you to get to know it.
 Also solo travel forces you to talk to locals more than you would on a group tour.

 Reflecting on places I have been to on a group tour vs solo travel, I feel that whilst the tour leader fed us lots of information, my understanding of the country and its people was relatively superficial.

 For me, self-determination is one of the most important reasons for solo travel.

 Navigating unfamiliar cultures in unfamiliar territories is a real confidence booster.
 This sense of achievement can be a transformative process, not only at the time but spilling over into other areas of your life on your return home.

 Stepping out of your comfort zone can force you to do things you might never have contemplated before.

 Solo travel vs group travel – the verdict

 So which is it going to be for you?
-As you can see there are no easy answers and there are pros and cons to each travel style.
-The important thing is to just take the plunge and do it, whether you decide to go it alone or join a group tour.
-Don’t let fear hold you back.
+As you can see there is no easy answer and there are pros and cons to each travel style.
+The important thing is to just take the plunge and do it,.
+Whether you decide to go it alone or join a group tour, don’t let fear hold you back.